PlanetaryGarland/tweModel/docs/theory.md

 where *&phi;<sub>1<sub>*, *&phi;<sub>2<sub>*, and *&phi;<sub>mid<sub>* are the first, second, and midpoint latitudes, respectively.

 Finally, the code applies an optional Savitzky-Golay filter to the zonal wind profile at each pressure level to reduce noise in the wind output.
-We utilze the [scipy](https://scipy.org/) implementation [`scipy.signal.savgol_filter()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.savgol_filter.html).
+We utilize the [scipy](https://scipy.org/) implementation [`scipy.signal.savgol_filter()`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.signal.savgol_filter.html).

 ### Future Improvements

+- Error propagation from input temperatures / winds.
-- Include an option to propogate cloud-top tempertures along a moist adiabat instead of assuming a constant BV frequency.
+- Include an option to propagate cloud-top temperatures along a moist adiabat instead of assuming a constant BV frequency.
 This would require user-supplied abundances.
 - Use a derivation of the TWE which addresses the equatorial region without un-physically "turning off" the contribution from *f*.
 Candidates include:
     - Using a cyclostrophic-balance form of the TWE near the equator.
     - Using the equatorial TWE derived in Marcus et al. 2019[^2].
 - Improved model validation against observations at multiple altitudes (different wavelengths / probes).
+- Automated minimization of the assumed BV and tuning parameters.

 ### Author
 Justin Garland